vitr/vitr.github.io/_drafts/HTTP-and-REST-Principles-http-do-it-right.md

 In cotrary, you can deliver a kitten to different ciies, therefore the "deliver to city XYZ" filter shoould be created in the query.

 ### #3 apply http verb to the url
 An HTTP call is about applying a method (a verb) to URL.

-Обращение по HTTP состоит из применения метода (глагола) к URL. Результатом такого применения должно быть — сюрприз-сюрприз! — то, что в глаголе написано. То есть GET возвращает представление ресурса, DELETE удаляет и т.п.
+The result of such applying - surprise, surprise - what is the verb says, i.e. GET returns a resource view, DELETE deletes a resourse, etc.

 ### #4 methods GET, HEAD, OPTION don't change the state of a resource
 Methods GET, HEAD, OPTIONS are safe.